 For a description of appraisal rights provided by Minnesota Law in the event of a merger, see "J3 LEARNING CORPORATION SPECIAL MEETING -- Rights of Dissenting J3 Shareholders."
-Minnesota Law also makes appraisal rights available to dissenting shareholders in the event of certain actions including: (i) an amendment of the Articles of Incorporation that materially and adversely affects the rights and preferences of the shares of the dissenting shareholder in certain respects; (ii) a sale or transfer of all or substantially all of the assets of the corporation; and (iii) any other corporation action with respect to which the corporation's Articles of Incorporation or Bylaws given dissenting shareholders the right to obtain payment for their shares.
+Minnesota Law also makes appraisal rights available to dissenting shareholders in the event of certain actions including: (i) an amendment of the Articles of Incorporation that materially and adversely affects the rights and preferences of the shares of the dissenting shareholder in certain respects; (ii) a sale or transfer of all or substantially all of the assets of the corporation; and (iii) any other corporation or Bylaws given dissenting shareholders the right to obtain payment for their shares.
 J3's Articles of Incorporation and Bylaws do not grant any other appraisal rights.